 With feral hog populations exploding all over the United States, there are a lot of great places to hunt hogs.

 Since they are so widely distributed, there is likely good hog hunting within a reasonable distance regardless of where you live.
-However, not all states are equal from a hog hunting perspective and the best places to hunt hogs tend to be warm and get lots of rain.
+However, not all states are equal from a hog hunting perspective, and the best places to hunt hogs tend to be the warmer, southern states and places that get lots of rain.

 We considered the overall estimated hog population, the amount of hog hunting opportunities (both public land hunts and outfitted hunts) available, and how permissive the restrictions and regulations for hunting hogs in each state when we made this list of the best states to hunt hogs.